thenewdarling/Spellbook/Class Features/Giant Might.md

 -   Once on each of your turns, one of your attacks with a weapon or an unarmed strike can deal an extra 1d6 damage to a target on a hit.

-You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses of it when you finish a long rest.
+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses of it when you finish a [[Long Rest]].

 tags: [[Fighter#Rune Knight]]